Arthur Rudolph

-Arthur Louis Hugo Rudolph (November 9, 1906 – January 1, 1996) was a German rocket engineer who was a leader of the effort to develop the V-2 rocket for Nazi Germany.
+Arthur Louis Hugo Rudolph (November 9, 1906 – January 1, 1996) was a German rocket engineer who was a leader of the effort to develop the V-2 rocket.
 After World War II, the United States government's Office of Strategic Services (OSS) brought him to the U.S. as part of the clandestine Operation Paperclip, where he became one of the main developers of the U.S. space program.
 He worked within the U.S. Army and NASA, where he managed the development of several systems, including the Pershing missile and the Saturn V Moon rocket.
 In 1984, the U.S. government investigated him for war crimes, and he agreed to renounce his United States citizenship and leave the U.S. in return for not being prosecuted.

 Early life

-Rudolph was born in Stepfershausen, Meiningen, Germany, in 1906.
+Rudolph was born in Stepfershausen, a village of Meiningen, in 1906.
 His family were farmers, with a long tradition in the area.
 His father Gustav died in 1915 while serving in World War I. Arthur and his younger brother Walter were raised by their mother, Ida.
 When Ida noticed young Arthur had a mechanical gift, she decided he should attend technical training.
 Walter inherited the family farm.
 From 1921 on, Rudolph attended the technical school in Schmalkalden for three years.
 In 1924 he found employment at a silver goods factory in Bremen.